Siomay: Indonesian Fish Dumplings

 What Is Siomay?

-Siomay is the Indonesian version of Chinese Shumai, which was originally introduced by Chinese traders.
-Unlike Shumai, that made of ground pork and/ or prawns, Indonesian siomay is made of kingfish mixed with ground chicken, tapioca flour, spices, and seasoning.
+Siomay is the Indonesian version of Shumai, a dish originally introduced by Chinese traders.
+Unlike Shumai, which is made of ground pork and/or prawns, Indonesian siomay is made of kingfish mixed with ground chicken, tapioca flour, spices, and seasonings.
 You eat these steamed fish dumplings with spicy peanut sauce and drizzles of sweet soy sauce.

 Meanwhile, the Chinese Shumai is usually served with light soy sauce or sweet chili sauce.

-Over time, these dumplings have become one of the most popular food items at most food courts and one of the sought-after street foods in Indonesia.
+Over time, these dumplings have become one of the most popular dishes at most food courts and a sought-after street food in Indonesia.

 Why You’ll Love These Fish Dumplings

-- Flavorful Taste: It is known for its delicious, savory taste thanks to the mixed fish and chicken.
-And when you enjoy it with spicy peanut sauce, sweet soy sauce, and a squeeze of lime juice, the combo gives you an interesting blend of flavor.
+- Flavorful Taste: It is known for its delicious, savory flavor thanks to the mix of fish and chicken.
+And when you enjoy it with spicy peanut sauce, sweet soy sauce, and a squeeze of lime juice, the combo delivers an interesting flavor profile.

-- Good Option for a Healthy Diet: Siomay uses the steaming method to cook.
-Therefore, it is a better food choice compared to other cooking methods such as deep frying.
+- Good Option for a Healthy Diet: Siomay is cooked using the steaming method.
+Therefore, it is a better food choice compared to other cooking methods, such as deep frying.
 Needless to say, its ingredients- fish, chicken, and peanuts- are good sources of protein.
-With very few carbs in them, these dumplings are an ideal menu for those who want high-protein meals or snacks.
+With very few carbs, these dumplings are an ideal choice for those who want high-protein meals or snacks.

 - Easy Cooking: These fish dumplings are surprisingly easy and fairly quick to make.
 You’ll get to create these popular street foods in no time.

 - Food Choice You Can Enjoy Anytime: Siomay’s bite-sized portions make it easy to eat as a snack.
 The convenience of having it with toothpicks or forks adds to its popularity as a finger food at snack time.
-But you can always enjoy the dumplings for your next meal time, too.
+But you can always enjoy the dumplings at your next meal, too.

 Ingredients You Need

-Do not be intimidated by the number of items needed to make siomay because most of them are pretty basic kitchen items that you can get from your local grocery stores.
+Do not be intimidated by the number of items needed to make siomay, because most of them are pretty basic kitchen items you can get at your local grocery store.
 Though a few of them may take you to an Asian shop in Chinatown, you can always order them online.

 So, to make Siomay you need Kingfish, ground chicken, tapioca flour, shallots, garlic, eggs, ginger, juice, salt, sesame oil, fish sauce, ground white pepper, sugar, roasted peanuts, fresh red chilies, potato, soft brown sugar, tomato ketchup, water, and white vinegar.

-As for the fish, Kingfish has white, slightly oily, firm flesh, and it has a deep, savory taste that gives an umami flavor to the dish you cook with it.
-If this fish is not available, the closest substitute will be Spanish mackerel, as it has a similar texture.
+As for the fish, Kingfish has white, slightly oily, firm flesh and a deep, savory taste that lends umami to the dish you cook with it.
+If this fish is unavailable, the closest substitute is Spanish mackerel, as it has a similar texture.
 The last option can be tuna, but bear in mind that tuna has a firmer texture and stronger taste, so your siomay may have a different texture and flavor.

 How to Make Siomay